Book a Demo

 Processes are the third root cause of security breaches, linked to failures in credential management, incident escalation and incident response.
 Clear, documented processes are essential for successful security guidelines and policies.
 Systems and processes should be rigorously tested and monitored, in line with a system of continuous improvement, to make sure that they always remain fit for purpose as threat vectors continue to evolve.
 Before adding to current processes, those processes themselves should be improved.

 Upon establishing a thorough understanding of the key practical guidelines for prioritising and organising security, and the root causes of security issues that need to be taken into account, there are two key factors required for successful security implementation.
 Firstly, someone needs to actually be in charge.
-It is not necessarily a fulltime job, but someone needs to own it and be the key person to communicate with the rest of the organisation and take responsibility for execution.
+It is not necessarily a full time job, but someone needs to own it and be the key person to communicate with the rest of the organisation and take responsibility for execution.
 Secondly, there needs to be a budget allocated to it.
 As well as education and training, budget needs to be assigned to the appropriate tools and technology required for security that is fit for purpose.
 With multigeneration family businesses, as well as the everyday security needs of the organisation it is useful to use technology platforms that support their specific requirements, including the governance issues across a multigenerational, often geographically dispersed family.
 The best such technology platforms will incorporate security mechanisms that are appropriate to and fit in with overarching corporate security policies, supporting family governance measures such as confidentiality, integrity and compliance, in a secure and trusted manner.

 Security can be a minefield, and like every other business issue it can be approached in a structured, rigorous manner: understand how problems can, do and will occur, develop a structure for the guidelines that will help you prioritise and organise it, and assign a named person and budget to the issue.
 Then implement and execute, assess and measure and continuously improve along with the evolution of the organisation, to maximise your security framework in the context of the continued success and evolution of your family business.